SKCro/WebTV-HD/README.md

 - Fix the dang selection box scrolling bug.
 - ~~Make Dialing.html actually work better by making it show a splash at 100% progress, along with redirecting to Home.html.~~ Done by nitrate92.
 - ~~Flesh out Home.html.~~ Done.

+## What if I need help using this code?
+If you need help for any reason, feel free to contact me on Discord.
+My username there is the same as here: `SKCro`

+Alternatively, you can contact me on Twitter (`@SKCro_`), but I don't really check Twitter often anymore, so Discord is your best bet.

+If you want to report a bug or suggest a feature, use the [bug report template](https://github.com/SKCro/WebTV-HD/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=%5BBug%5D+) or [feature suggestion template](https://github.com/SKCro/WebTV-HD/issues/new?assignees=SKCro&labels=enhancement&projects=&template=feature-request.md&title=%5BRequest%5D+) respectively.

 ## Why is Tizen-related stuff left over?
 I originally built this project with the Samsung Smart TV in mind, using the Tizen IDE (I wanted to see how a WebTV-like application would look), but I decided to expand it to modern browsers in general.
 That's why you might see some Tizen IDE leftovers (like stuff in the .gitignore).